-The table on pages 17-21 provides the Council's detailed recommendations for FY14-15 appropriations from the CWF for existing state agency programs.
-The recommendations were based on these budget priorities for activity categories:
+The table on pages 17-21 provides the Council's detailed recommendations for FY14-15 appropriations from the CWF for state agency programs.
+The recommendations were based on the Council's funding priorities for CWF activities.

 Monitoring and assessment: continue steady funding levels